ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Methods.md

 ```

-Starting from 2.2.19 you can specify a wildcard as ending character to exclude all the fields that start with a certain string.
+You can specify a wildcard as ending character to exclude all the fields that start with a certain string.
 Example to exclude all the outgoing and incloming edges:

 ```sql
 SELECT EXPAND( @this.exclude( 'out_*', 'in_*' ) ) FROM V